slash3b/slash3b.github.io/content/posts/simple-case-of-golang-profiler-usage.md

 in my program?

 Golang has an excellent set of tool available, just check an output of `go tool`.
-One of the item in a list you'll see is `pprof` which is a Golang profiler.
+One of the items in a list you'll see is `pprof` which is a Golang profiler.

 `pprof` requires [graphviz](https://www.graphviz.org/download/) to be installed.